epitomecl/token-messenger/README.md

 ```

 <p align="justify">
-For firebase notification please adjust in folder js/firebase/ these two files (pushNotification.js, serviceWorker.js)
+For firebase notification please adjust in folder js/firebase/ these two files (pushNotification.js, serviceWorker.js).
-with these following lines:
+These following lines should be contain your firebase account data.
+Go into your firebase project settings and download firebase
+config file from your Firebase Web App section.
 </p>

 ```